-In a traditional on-premise application, the application code and database are located in the same physical data center.
-SQL Database and the Windows Azure platform offer many alternatives to that architecture.
-The following diagram demonstrates two generalized alternatives available for how your application can access data with Windows Azure SQL Database.
+In a traditional on-premises application, the application code and database are located in the same physical data center.
+Azure SQL Database offers many alternatives to that architecture.
+The following diagram demonstrates two generalized alternatives available for how your application can access data with Azure SQL Database.

-In Scenario A on the left, your application code remains on the premises of your corporate data center, but the database resides in Windows Azure SQL Database.
-Your application code uses client libraries to access your database(s) in Windows Azure SQL Database.
-For more information about the client libraries that are available, see Guidelines and Limitations (Windows Azure SQL Database).
+In Scenario A on the left, your application code remains on-premises, but the database resides in Azure SQL Database.
+Your application code uses client libraries to access your database(s) in Microsoft Azure SQL Database.
+For more information about the client libraries that are available, see Azure SQL Database Guidelines and Limitations.
 Regardless of the client library chosen, data is transferred using tabular data stream (TDS) over a secure sockets layer (SSL).

-In Scenario B on the right, your application code is hosted in the Windows Azure and your database resides in Windows Azure SQL Database.
-Your application can use the same client libraries to access your database(s) in Windows Azure SQL Database as are available in Scenario A. There are many different types of applications that you can host in the Windows Azure platform.
+In Scenario B on the right, your application code is hosted in Azure and your database resides in Azure SQL Database.
+Your application can use the same client libraries to access your database(s) in Azure SQL Database as are available in Scenario A.

-The appearance and functionality of your SQL Server database experience is unchanged when you use SQL Database instead of an on-premise instance of SQL Server.
+The appearance and functionality of your SQL Server database experience is unchanged when you use Azure SQL Database instead of an on-premise instance of SQL Server.
 There are some minor differences that include Transact-SQL changes and login management.
-For more information, see Transact-SQL Support (Windows Azure SQL Database) and Managing Databases and Logins in Windows Azure SQL Database.
+For more information, see Azure SQL Database Transact-SQL Reference and Managing Databases and Logins in Azure SQL Database.

-Hosting your application code in Windows Azure is beneficial to the performance of your application because it minimizes the network latency associated with your application's data requests to SQL Database.
+Hosting your application code in Azure is beneficial to the performance of your application because it minimizes the network latency associated with your application's data requests to Azure SQL Database.